seanbao/mnemonas/docs/backup-guide.en.md

 schedule_window_start = "02:00"
 schedule_window_end = "05:00"
 stale_after = "72h"
+restore_drill_stale_after = "720h"
+retention_policy = "external: cloud lifecycle keeps 30 daily versions"
 verify_after_backup = true
 exclude = [".mnemonas/thumbnails"]
 extra_args = ["--fast-list"]
 ```

 `schedule_window_start` and `schedule_window_end` only restrict automatic scheduling; manual run-now operations are unaffected.
 The window uses the server local time in `HH:MM` format and may cross midnight.
 Local retention runs after a successful backup and always keeps the current snapshot. `max_snapshots = 0` and `max_age = "0"` disable the corresponding pruning dimension.
-Restic and rclone retention is managed by the external tool, such as `restic forget --prune` or lifecycle rules on the remote.
-The Maintenance page shows job health, next scheduled run, schedule window, latest backup, latest restore drill, and how many old snapshots the latest local run pruned.
+Restic and rclone retention is managed by the external tool, such as `restic forget --prune`, a systemd timer, or lifecycle rules on the remote.
+Set `retention_policy` to mark that external policy as confirmed in the Maintenance page; otherwise the task shows a retention warning. `restore_drill_stale_after` controls periodic restore-drill reminders and defaults to 30 days when omitted.
+The Maintenance page shows job health, retention status, restore-drill status, next scheduled run, schedule window, latest backup, latest restore target, and how many old snapshots the latest local run pruned.
+Restore history keeps the latest 20 entries by default, including failed restore attempts and their error messages.

 After restarting the service: